-The web has had an impact on obtaining information, connecting with others, and accomplishing daily work.
-GIS has also been transformed by the web—it’s now easier to access content, create diverse maps and apps, and share results.
-But the web has also added new challenges for finding content and verifying what is authoritative.
+Using GIS on the web allows you to more easily access content, create diverse maps and apps, and share results.
+But it also adds new challenges for finding content and verifying what is authoritative.
 You have a compelling set of maps, layers, scenes, analytics, and layers.
-When you share this content, how do you make sure people can find what they need and trust that the content is reliable and remains available to them?
+When you share this content, you must make sure users can find what they need and trust that the content is reliable and remains available to them.

 Share the right content with those who need it